Freight Shipping from Savannah to Fort Worth

 How much does it cost to ship freight from Savannah to Fort Worth?

-Full truckload (FTL) rates from Savannah, GA to Fort Worth, TX currently range from $2,649-$3,265 for a standard dry van load over the 1,232-mile route.
+Full truckload (FTL) rates from Savannah, GA to Fort Worth, TX currently range $2,649-$3,265 (roughly $2.17-$2.66 per mile over 1,232 miles).
 LTL shipments typically cost $878-$1,447 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Savannah to Fort Worth?